-- Before classes start, student will receive a refund of tuition paid only.
-The registration fee is the only fee that will be retained.
-There will be no other fees student has to pay. - If after third class, the student will not receive a refund. - There is no refund the day after third class has ended.
+- Before classes start and through week 2, student will receive a refund of tuition paid only.
+The registration fee of \$25 is the only fee that will be retained.
+There will be no other fees student has to pay. - There is no refund the third class has begun.